David Mallett

-David Mallett (born April 21, 1951) is an American singer-songwriter best known for his authorship of the "folk standard" composition "Garden Song".
-He has recorded for independent record labels for most of his career.
+David Mallett (April 21, 1951 – December 17, 2024) was an American singer-songwriter best known for his authorship of the "folk standard" composition "Garden Song".
+He recorded for independent record labels for most of his career.

 Biography

 A resident of Maine for most of his life, in the 1980s Mallett relocated to Nashville, and released two albums with the folk and blues label Vanguard.
-He has since moved back to Maine and established his own label, North Road Records.
+He later moved back to Maine and established his own label, North Road Records.